 8 Eco-friendly Gift Wrap Ideas

-A lot of the waste heading off to landfill is gift wrap.
-This is an area where we can all make a big impact and use some eco-friendly alternatives.
+This is an area where we can all make a big impact and use some eco-friendly alternatives, especially at Christmas time when we are wrapping up lots of gifts.

-Are you up for the challenge to reduce your paper waste this Christmas?
+Are you up for the challenge to reduce your paper waste??

 First things first, hunt around the house to find stuff you already have that could be used.
 Save ribbons, twine, tags, cards, gift bags and paper throughout the year.
 Okay, I may be a bit lame but I actually have a dedicated box for all of these goodies I want to re-use!